jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.38 RuggednessIndex

-Calculates the Riley et al.'s (1999) terrain ruggedness index from an input DEM.
+Calculates the Riley et al.'s (1999) terrain ruggedness index from an input DEM..

 *Parameters*: